contentascode/safetag-toolkit/content/toolkit/activities/confidentiality-agreement/index.md

 ---
 id: confidentiality-agreement
 name: Confidentiality Agreement
-description: Tour the office to take into account the physicality of devices, backup drives, servers, and hard-wired networks.
+description: Negotiate an agreement with the organization that outlines how an auditor will protect the privacy of the organization...
 duration: 2
 template:
   minimum-viable: